Operations Optimization: Strategies, Examples, and 6 Steps for Process Optimization

 A sound mind map is a great way to document all these ideas without fearing a blank page or constraints of rows and columns.

-Discuss each in detail once you have a list of possible process optimizations.
+Once you have a list of possible process optimizations, discuss each in detail.
 Identify the most likely to solve the problem and deliver the desired outcome while staying within the operational and budget constraints.

 For example, if the problem is delays caused by the manual uploading of paper invoices to the ERP, the potential process improvement might be: